ThatGuyOliver/HA0-10VDimmerInputSignal/README.md

 - Short HTTP timeouts prevent blocking behavior.

-## Use Cases

-- Retrofitting existing installations with smart lighting.

-- Bridging PLC-controlled systems with IoT devices.

-- Preserving industrial control logic while adding smart functionality.

-- Integration with systems like Home Assistant.

-- Adding diagnostics, logging, or remote monitoring.

 ## Future Improvements

 Shelly has recently released the Shelly Pro Sensor Add-on, which could potentially eliminate the need for the Arduino controller in this setup.
 This add-on is capable of directly reading analogue signals, meaning the 0-10V inputs from the Niko system could be processed without an intermediate device.

 If this proves reliable, the architecture could be simplified significantly by allowing the Shelly Pro devices to handle both input and output functionality.
-This would reduce system complexity, hardware cost, and points of failure.
+This would reduce system complexity and points of failure.

-However, this approach has not yet been tested in this project, and further validation is required to confirm compatibility, accuracy, and responsiveness in a real-world installation.

 ## Hurdles and Lessons Learned